ManuOSMx/ManuOSMx/README.md

 I´m **Manuel Ortiz**, I am currently studying Bachelor of Computer Systems Engineering at **ESCOM-IPN**. 💻

+Focused on including more people in the world of digital technology and supporting the growth of Latin student communities.

 **Co-founder & Lead @ λ Club**

 **Apple Teacher SwiftPlaygrounds @ Apple**